dmartingarcia/Tweakphoeus/README.md

 [![Issue Count](https://codeclimate.com/github/basestylo/Tweakphoeus/badges/issue_count.svg)](https://codeclimate.com/github/basestylo/Tweakphoeus)
 # Tweakphoeus

 We usually describe this gem as 'typhoeus on steroids'.
-We add some browser like features, for example cookies management and automation in tipical headers that browsers define in his HTTP stack.
+We add some browser features, for example cookies management and automation in tipical headers that browsers define in his HTTP stack.

 We love scrapping and this gem was created for this.

-From crazy developers to another crazy developers, Created in Bizneo.com and maintained in this not small group of developers.
+From crazy developers to another crazy developers, Created in Bizneo.com and maintained in this small group of developers.

 ## Installation